Advocates Who Want To Change Criminal Justice Are Rallying Around These Republican Governors

 She saw the video for the first time Thursday and dabbed her eyes with a tissue after it played.

-“Something at that point just hit me,” she explained, “and I thought it was so important for me to say, ‘I received a second chance, too.’
+“Something at that point just hit me,” she explained, “and I thought it was so important for me to say, ‘I received a second chance too.’
 I had a family and a community and a strong faith that helped me get through some very difficult times in my life.
 And if I could do it, they could do it.”

 Bevin’s video showcased his support of a law designed to lift employment hurdles for convicts.